gravitational/force/docs/language.md

 ## Exiting and Environment

-Most of the time force scripts are running continuosly, however sometimes it is helpful to exit, use `Exit` action.
-This action will cause force progam to exit with the success or error depending on whether the previous last action has failed or succeeded.
+Most of the time, Force scripts are running continuously.
+However sometimes it is helpful to exit explicitly.
+The `Exit` action achieves that.
+This action will cause Force to exit with a success or error status depending on the last action it performed.

 {go * ./examples/exit/G}

 ## Marshaling code

-Sometimes you need to run a part of the force script remotely - inside a kubernetes job, or using SSH call on the cloud server.
+Sometimes you need to run part of a Force script remotely - for example inside a Kubernetes job, or using SSH calls on a cloud server.

-`Marshal` action helps to marshal (and verify) the code to a string variable:
+The `Marshal` action helps to marshal (and verify) code to a string variable:

 {go * ./examples/marshal/G}

-The code inside `Marhsal` function is not evaluated by default, however it is possible to pass variables to the remote call using `Unquote`:
+The code inside a `Marhsal` function is not evaluated by default, however it is possible to pass variables to the remote call by using `Unquote`:

 {go * ./examples/marshal/unquote.force}